zizzkata/smart-contract-analysis-tools-example/example-smart-contracts/README.md

 ## Using foundry in docker for normal development

 Congifurations like solc version and optimize runs can be set in [foundry.toml](./smart-contracts/foundry.toml).
+More info about this can be found in the [docs](https://book.getfoundry.sh/config/?highlight=foundry.toml#configuring-with-foundrytoml).

 ```bash
 $ docker run --rm -v <path to>/example-smart-contracts:/prj ghcr.io/foundry-rs/foundry:latest "cd /prj/smart-contracts && forge test"